dailybruin/meow/readme.md

 ***

 ## License
-Meow is released under AGPLv3.
+Meow is released under GNU AGPLv3.
 See `LICENSE` for more details.

 Though not required, if you use this software or would like to contribute to its development, please let us know by emailing us at online@media.ucla.edu.
 We'd love to know what it's being used for, especially if it's at another college newspaper.